-The Open with button allows you to open your file from dropbox.com.
+The Open button allows you to open your file from dropbox.com.
 The available applications are determined by Dropbox, your computer’s operating system, and the file type.

 To open a file from dropbox.com, you can do either of the following: